 In addition to the criminal penalties and fines, a civil lawsuit can be filed to seek compensation from the driver and owner of the vehicle for injuries and harm caused in the accident.
 Compensation in a lawsuit refers to the settlement money awarded to the victim of a drunk driving accident.

-What is the Difference Between a Criminal Case and Civil Lawsuits?
+The Difference Between a Criminal Case and Civil Lawsuit

 A criminal case is brought by a prosecutor or city attorney against any driver operating a vehicle with a blood-alcohol level above the legal limit.

 The prosecutor is acting on behalf of the public in general but also on behalf of the victim.

 In a criminal case, the purpose is to convict the driver and demand a sentence of probation or jail.
 A judge can also assess court costs, fines, and order a payment of restitution to the victim for damage to the car and other losses.

 In a civil case, the victim has a drunk driving accident lawyer who sues the same person.
 However, in a lawsuit, the demand is for compensation and payment for the physical and emotional harm resulting from the crash.
 A judge in a civil lawsuit does not sentence the defendant to any type of criminal penalties.

 A dram shop case is a lawsuit against a bar, restaurant, or another establishment that sold alcoholic drinks to the person who got drunk and caused the accident.

 Another possible defendant is the host of a party or event where alcohol is served.
 These cases are strong if the driver was a minor at the time.

 Many times, the person drank at several places before the accident.
 It is necessary to determine which establishment or host provided the alcohol to the person when he or she was visibly intoxicated to win this type of lawsuit.